Purple group — JUDY BLUME BOOKS

 Seems like: JUDY BLUME BOOKS → Actually: MODIFY DECEPTIVELY

-while Judy Blume wrote about many topics, 'cook' is more likely to be related to modifying financial records
+while Judy Blume wrote about many topics, 'cook' is more related to modifying statistics

 Seems like: FISH MINUS A LETTER → Actually: MODIFY DECEPTIVELY

-while 'doctor' can refer to a medical professional, in this context it means to alter or manipulate deceptively
+while 'doctor' can be a fish minus a letter, in this context it refers to modifying deceptively